jetblack87/cs576/README.md

 The Jenkins server can be found at the following link: http://tux64-11.cs.drexel.edu:8080/

-From the [http://tux64-11.cs.drexel.edu:8080/job/KWIC/ KWIC] page can be seen the build history as well as the reports in graph form.
+From the <A href="http://tux64-11.cs.drexel.edu:8080/job/KWIC/">KWIC</A> page can be seen the build history as well as the reports in graph form.

+Triggers have been setup to automatically kick-off a Jenkins build whenever a new checkin occurs in this Github project.